dsouza-anush/playwright-mcp-heroku/README-HEROKU.md

 ### Using with Heroku Inference

-This server is compatible with Heroku Inference and can be registered as an MCP tool for your AI models.
-To use this server with Heroku Inference:
+This server follows the Heroku Inference MCP standards and can be registered as an MCP tool for your AI models.
+The server provides web browsing capabilities that can be used by AI models through the Model Context Protocol.

-1. Deploy this server to Heroku as described above
+#### Registering with Heroku Inference

-2. Attach the server to your Heroku Managed Inference and Agents chat model using:
+After deployment, you need to attach the server to your Heroku Managed Inference and Agents chat model:

 ```bash
 # Create a new model (if you don't have one already)